 2.19 A transfer, as defined in Principle 2(13), means the change of a proprietary right in a VCC from one person ("a transferor") to another ("a transferee").
 This concept is functional and intentionally broad, encompassing all types of proprietary rights, whether in whole or in part.
 It includes not only the transfer of full ownership rights, but also the transfer of limited proprietary rights such as usufruct or other partial rights recognized under national law.

-- 2.20 In these Principles, the term 'transfer' is also used to denote the grant of a security right in favour of a secured creditor, and consequently, a 'transferee' includes a secured creditor.
+2.20 In these Principles, the term 'transfer' is also used to denote the grant of a security right in favour of a secured creditor, and consequently, a 'transferee' includes a secured creditor.
 It is important to note that this broad use of 'transfer' is purely definitional within the context of these Principles.
 It does not imply that the grant of a security right necessarily constitutes a transfer of ownership or any other proprietary right under applicable national laws.
-This approach aligns with other international instruments, such as the Hague Securities Convention, which in Article 1(1)(h) defines 'disposition' to include both outright transfers of title and grants of security interests, whether possessory or non-possessory. - 2.21A transfer as defined here, i.e. a change of a proprietary right in a VCC, must be distinguished from a change in the registry account to which a VCC is credited.
-A change in the registry account to which a VCC is credited may or may not be associated with a transfer of proprietary rights.
-A custodian (as defined in Principle 10(3)), for instance, may have VCC credited to its registry account for the benefit of a client, but will typically not acquire 'ownership' (as defined under the applicable national law) of that VCC.
+This approach aligns with other international instruments, such as the Hague Securities Convention, which in Article 1(1)(h) defines 'disposition' to include both outright transfers of title and grants of security interests, whether possessory or non-possessory.

+2.21 A transfer as defined here, i.e. a change of a proprietary right in a VCC, must be distinguished from a change in the registry account to which a VCC is credited.
+A change in the registry account to which a VCC is credited in the registry account to which a VCC is credited in the registry account for the benefit of a client, but will typically not acquire 'ownership' (as defined under the applicable national law) of that VCC.
 Conversely, a transfer of proprietary rights may or may not be accompanied by a change of registry account to which the VCC is credited.
 A State's law, for instance, may provide that under certain circumstances a proprietary right (such as ownership) in a VCC may pass to another person while it remains credited to the same account.
-An example of this could be a court-ordered transfer of ownership in a divorce settlement, where the VCC remains in the original account but legal ownership changes. - 2.22 These Principles do not exhaustively prescribe the conditions for a proprietary right in a VCC to be validly transferred to another person.
+An example of this could be a court-ordered transfer of ownership in a divorce settlement, where the VCC remains in the original account but legal ownership changes.

+2.22 These Principles do not exhaustively prescribe the conditions for a proprietary right in a VCC to be validly transferred to another person.
 [Although Principle 7(4) does require that a transferee must have obtained XXX to qualify as an innocent acquirer], these Principles do not dictate all the requirements for a valid transfer of a VCC.
 For instance, they do not specify whether an agreement in a particular form is required, or consideration is necessary for the transfer, or if authorization from any regulatory bodies is required for the transfer to be valid.
-These and other specific requirements for a valid transfer are left to other law, which may vary across jurisdictions. - 2.23 The term 'transferor' is defined as 'a person that initiates a transfer' because [the person may have the power to transfer greater rights than the person has].
+These and other specific requirements for a valid transfer are left to other law, which may vary across jurisdictions.

+2.23 The term 'transferor' is defined as 'a person that initiates a transfer' because [the person may have the power to transfer greater rights than the person has].
 [Indeed, a person to whose account a VCC is credited may have no rights at all but has the power to transfer rights to an innocent acquirer].
 [See Principle 7(1) and Commentary 7.1].